EffectOrientedProgramming/book/Chapters/02_What_is_an_Effect.md

 An `Effect` is the term for any computational interaction with the world outside your CPU.
 There are an infinite number of `Effects` that might need to be modeled in an application.
 Unauthoritatively, the authors of this book consider them in these categories.
+{{ Tough phrase, because authoritative technically means "from an author" }}

 - Observing the World
 - Changing the World